xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildTransaction.md

 The `targetBlockHash` field is used to specify the hash of the block that the transaction should be included in.
 This is useful when building transactions that are time-sensitive or need to be included in a specific block for some other reason.

-Overall, the `BuildTransaction` class provides a flexible and extensible way to build transactions in the Alephium project.
+Overall, the `BuildTransaction` class provides a flexible and extensible way to build transactions in the Oxygenium project.
 By specifying the various fields of the class, developers can create transactions that meet their specific needs and requirements.
 ## Questions:
  1. What is the purpose of the `BuildTransaction` class?
    - The `BuildTransaction` class is used to represent a transaction to be built, including information such as the sender's public key, the transaction's destinations, and optional gas and block hash information.